chislee0708/DoPlusPlus/README.md

 # DoPlusPlus
-A Python Flask web application that displays a list of to-do items added by user.
+A Python Flask web application that requires authentication and displays a list of to-do items added by the user.